Being able to sell your business plan to potential investors effectively is undoubtedly a fundamental skill for a startup founder.

 It helps to imagine the process as a sales funnel.
 From least-interested to most-interested, people should receive the following business plan communication:

-Elevator pitch: you should be able to summarize the whole business in a few sentences to people you’re just meeting.
+You should be able to summarize the whole business in a few sentences to people you’re just meeting.
 It pays dividends to polish this presentation, as you would have to give it constantly to all kinds of stakeholders in your business.
+You can also use writing services like Trust My Paper, where experts will help you create a quality business plan early in your career.

 Short pitch deck, lean canvas, or business plan executive summary: the short pitch deck is the industry-standard way to present a startup idea to potentially interested parties.
 That said, the short pitch deck is great for meetings, but it suffers a bit when you send it by email for people to read, as it is short on text.
 Because of this, the Lean Canvas and the business plan executive summary could do a better job on such occasions (or even better – you can combine the short pitch deck with one of the other two documents).
 These documents have the benefit of being succinct but at the same time giving more information than the few-sentence long elevator pitch.